 Now that credit scores are widely available, you would think consumers would be more enlightened about their finances.
 But the proliferation of easily available credit scores has actually just caused a lot of confusion.

-Your real credit score remain your FICO score, but there are about a zillion other different ones out there from a variety of marketing outfits.
+Your real credit score remains your FICO score, but there are about a zillion other different ones out there from a variety of marketing outfits.

 A particularly common one that people mistake for the FICO score is the VantageScore.
 Pushed heavily by the three main credit bureaus, the VantageScore is an alternative to the FICO score that has no applicable use in the marketplace right now.
 Then there are also free credit scores available from CreditKarma.com and Quizzle.com, among others, that are based on yet other scoring models.